 At least since the 1920s, American and European musicians have been inspired by Gnawa music, traveling to Morocco to learn from and collaborate with Gnawa musicians.

-I can’t get enough of this 1994 video of Robert Plant and Jimmy Page jamming with a Gnawa group in Marrakech:
+Here’s a 1994 video of Robert Plant and Jimmy Page jamming with a Gnawa group in Marrakech:

 If you like that, there’s more here.